 In the restaurant we can enjoy typical local homemade food at reasonable prices and with privileged views over the Torcal.

 Please note that the restaurant is not open every day and some days only offers cafeteria service.
-Here we leave the link with the current schedule, so you can better plan your visit and know if you need to bring a snack.
+Here we leave the link with the current opening times, so you can better plan your visit and know if you need to bring a snack.

 How to get to El Torcal

 El Torcal is located about 15 km from Antequera, in the province of Malaga.
 You can get there by car from Antequera and Villanueva de la Concepción.

 From Torremolinos for instance, you arrive in less than an hour, rent your MalagaCar with us!

 You have to take into account the change in temperature at altitude, especially if you come from the Costa del Sol.
 As a rule of thumb, for every 100 metres the air cools down by 1ºC.